 So I turn the movie case over to read the description.
 To see if perhaps there is this glimmer of a reason that I have stumbled across this particular movie…and my phone rings.
 I know some people talk on the phone in the library.
 The rules seemed to have changed within my lifetime, but I do not take calls in the library (in fact, my phone is typically on vibrate) or in lines to pay a cashier.

 I cannot miss this call.

 I race towards the coffee shop area of the library where talking is acceptable.
 I don’t know if I can take unchecked items though, so I dip down by the doorway separating the two and answer in a hushed voice.

 My mom…asking if I’m okay…as she’s going through the outer bands of a hurricane.

 I tell her that I am and she asks if I’ve seen the text she just sent.

 She says to look at it and call her back.
 I go to the checkout desk and while the librarian is retrieving the movies, I look at the text.

 My dad was able to secure the palm so that as it uprooted, it wouldn’t take out the power line.
 I am hopeful that this is as bad as it will become.

-They are in Naples.
+Then they are in Naples.
 I am watching the weatherman brace against the storm.
 95 mph sustained winds.
 142 mph recorded gust.
 I know the plaza he is standing in.
-I know those tree lined medians.
+I know those tree-lined medians.
 They are saying it’s much worse to the East of him.
 My family is to the East of him.

 The calm comes in.